|

 really sticks.
 Soaking it

-in puddles of water for several minutes can get most of it off, which is
+in puddles of water for several minutes can get most of it off, which seems

 into smaller pieces that float on the water.
-Perhaps the denser
+Perhaps the water

-water pushes its way downwards and its molecules are drawn together by hydrogen
+(which is denser) pushes its way downwards in a stream because its molecules are drawn together by hydrogen

-push the grease out of the way.
-Yet sometimes it takes a fork handle to finish the job.
+bonds, the strongest intermolecular bonds.
+Yet it sometimes takes a fork handle to finish the job.

 Don’t count on your arteries having one of them around, although surgeons